IsaacNicholls1/MH-P1-IsaacN/README.md

 - When deploying and testing the site I found that the font that was being used was not a good fit for the User.
 It was too clinical and i felt it needed a rounder and calmer font.
 To fix this i did some more research and found that a good fit was the Poppins font.

-## During development and testing, these are the current bugs:

-### Images not sizing correctly on Cards

 - This was an issue which was ongoing through my project - It was tricky to get the images to be the correct size for my cards.
 They would either bee too small/big, or not the same size as others.
 - To fix this issue originally I spoke with Roo, who guided me to try using max height for the images, however i then found that when on smaller devices the images stretched out of shape.
 - I then fixed this further by resizing and shaping all of the images in question so that they fitted well into the cards.

+## During development and testing, these are the current bugs:

+### Images too large

+- Some of the images are still too large - generating a lower lighthouse score than i would have liked.

+### Unknown code fixes in lighthouse

+- There are some errors/warnings in lighthouse which would improve the score.
+These are things that i am currently not sure how to fix so this will be something to ask/research before my next project.

 - - - -
 # Deployment #